-The Green Card is the official document issued by the US Immigration Service (USCIS) to foreign nationals granting them permanent residency in the USA.
-This allows the holder to live and work in the United States of America.
+The Green Card is the official document issued by the US Citizenship and Immigration Services (USCIS) to foreign nationals granting them permanent residency in America.
+This allows the holder to live and work in the United States.

-Expats can live in the USA under a non-immigrant visa while their immigrant visa is being processed; alternatively, they can wait in their home country until final approval, at which point they would emigrate.
-The waiting period, which is quite varied, will depend on the skill level each person is classified under.
-Before expats can apply for the Green Card, a US company must file the application petitioning an expat employee.
+Expats can live in the US under a non-immigrant visa while their immigrant visa is being processed.
+Alternatively, they can wait in their home country until final approval, at which point they would emigrate.
+The waiting period will depend on the skill level each person is classified under.
+Before expats can apply for a Green Card, a US company must petition on their behalf.

-The Green Card can also be obtained through family members who are either US citizens or legal permanent residents (Green Card holders).
+A Green Card can also be obtained through family members who are US citizens or legal permanent residents (Green Card holders).

 Non-immigrant visas allow applicants to reside in the US while processing their Green Card.
 There are numerous types of visas in this category.
 Here are the most commonly used.